Pros and cons of a variable vs fixed rate loans

 The path to securing the home of your dreams is a winding one, and regardless of whether you're a first time buyer or an experienced investor looking to expand your property portfolio, you'll probably make some wrong turns along the way.
 However, with some diligent research and perhaps getting some guidance from a professional, you'll be better able to plot your course and navigate your way to financial security.

 One of the biggest forks in the road you'll likely come across in your journey is your choice of home loan.
-Choosing between variable and fixed rate home loans is no easy feat, but nevertheless it's important to gain a strong understanding of how each type of mortgage could affect you - particularly when you consider how much capital you're investing into the purchase.
+Choosing between fixed or variable home loan is no easy feat, but nevertheless it's important to gain a strong understanding of how each type of mortgage could affect you - particularly when you consider how much capital you're investing into the purchase.

 Both loans have their pros and cons, and what is right for one buyer may not necessarily be the best option for another.
 To help you make a more informed decision, we've broken down the key attributes of each type of mortgage:

-What are the advantages of variable home loans?
+What are the advantages of variable interest rates?

 The vast majority of people in Australia choose to finance their home with variable home loans, largely due to the freedom and greater number of options they offer.
 More than merely providing a higher level of convenience, this flexibility can actually allow you to save substantial amounts of money over the course of your mortgage.